Service-Direct/php-partners-sdk/README.md

 ### Start in the `examples` directory to uncover how the library works.
 __Step 1 is Requesting a Bid__ - you submit a Zip Code and Service Category, API returns if there is an available lead Buyer.
 * `/examples/request-bid.php`
-  * Use the zip code `11111` to create a test request.
+  * Use the `test_mode=true` variable to create a test request.
-  * Or use an actual zip code `90210` to see a real response

 __Step 2 is Accepting the Bid__ - you submit a Request ID, the API returns a Tracking Phone Number.
 * `/examples/request-accept.php`
-  * Use the request id `0` to accept a test request and receive a phone number for testing routing numbers.
+  * Use the `test_mode=true` variable to accept a test request and receive a phone number for testing routing numbers.
   * Calling the test number will direct you to an automated voice mail indicating success.

 ### Install this library using Composer: